 The water-loving (hydrophilic) part of the soap molecules sticks to the water and points outwards, forming the outer surface of the micelle.

 The oil-loving (hydrophobic) parts stick to the oil and trap oil in the center where it can't come into contact with the water.

 With the oil tucked safely in the center, the micelle is soluble in water.
 As the soapy water is rinsed away the greasy dirt goes along with it.
 Micelle Picture from Wikipedia

 Ever wonder why it is easier to clean dirty, greasy hands (and other things) in hot or warm water rather than cold water?
 It is because the fats and oils soften or melt in hot water, which allows them to attach more readily to the hydrophobic end of the soap molecule.
-In turn, that makes them easier to rinse away.
+In turn, that makes it easier to rinse away.

 Soap is a natural surfactant.
 A surfactant is any substance that tends to reduce the surface tension of a liquid in which it is dissolved.

 Almost all cleansing products are based on surfactants.
 Surfactants not only reduce the surface tension of the water but the way they are constructed (with one hydrophilic end and one hydrophobic end) makes them compatible with both water and oils.
 This property is what makes them good for cleansing.
 When surfactants lower the surface tension of water, they basically make the water molecules more slippery, so they are less likely to stick to themselves and more likely to interact with oil and grease.